MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/manage-costs.md

 Once your fine-tuned model is deployed, you're also charged based on:

 - Hosting hours
-- Inference per 1,000 tokens (broken down by input usage and output usage.)
+- Inference per 1,000 tokens (broken down by input usage and output usage)

 The hosting hours cost is important to be aware of since after a fine-tuned model is deployed, it continues to incur an hourly cost regardless of whether you're actively using it.
 Monitor deployed fine-tuned model costs closely.